kaleguy/scraper-api/README.md

    },
 ```

-If the selector value is an object, then an array of objects will be returned.
-For example:
+If the selector value is an object, then a list of objects will be returned.
+For example the
+following will return an array of article objects (the publicaton-author-list__item selector selects for an article).
+The subselectors determine the keys of the list object.

 ```
   authors: {